KarlClinckspoor/Miscellaneous/README.md

 The scripts contained here are:

-## RheoFC.py

-### Short Description

-Script that reads plaintext data from a rheometer, extracts the flow curve from the data, fits models and extracts the zero-shear viscosity, which it then records to a .csv file.
-It can produce graphs showing the data and the requested model, and save them.
-The model includes error bars, propagated from the fitting parameters.

-### Features

-4 Fitting models:
-* Linear extrapolation
-* Carreau
-* Cross
-* Carreau-Yasuda

-Customizability: An external settings file can be edited to tailor what you require the script to do.
-If this file is not present, the script generates it automatically.
-The settings can be edited in-script also.

-Outputs the zero-shear viscosity to .csv files that can later be PowerQueried into Excel.

-Data and model can be plotted automatically, and then saved as .png files, for quick checking.

 ## AFM adhesion forces.py

 This script reads plaintext force-distance data.
 First, it reads data that has the X values (distance) in the fourth column (separated by tabs), and y (the force) in the third column.
 It rewrites the files to a second format that is easier for independent plotting afterwards.
 Then, it finds the deltaY, related to the adhesive force.